ETC Toll Record Management Guide for SOFA Drivers

 References

-- ETC Inquiry Service (Official)— Official portal for ETC usage statements and PDF certificates
+- Official ETC Inquiry Service Portal— Official service for checking ETC usage statements, issuing usage certificates, and downloading PDF and CSV files.

 Official information may change.
 Always verify with the current official source.